-Everything you need to know about prepping your fireplace and chimney for the winter.
+Everything you need to know about prepping your fireplace and chimney FAQ for the winter.

 How often should a chimney be inspected?

 Every year.
 New wood-burning installations such as fireplaces or wood-burning stoves should be checked midway through the first heating season to confirm everything is working properly.

 Cleaning should be done as necessary — normally when there’s a minimum 1/8-inch of deposit in the chimney.
 An annual inspection will determine if any sweeping or repairs are needed.
 In some cases, it’s necessary to sweep more than once a year, especially if the operator, the fuel or the venting system are not properly matched.

 Why get a chimney inspected and cleaned in the first place?

 - The combustion process deposits an acidic material that weakens masonry or metal chimneys, causing them to deteriorate prematurely.

 - Significant buildup of creosote, a flammable material resulting from incomplete combustion, may catch fire and spread to the attic and other areas of the home.